RedVortex/abort-s3-multipart/README.md

 This bash script can be used to find the unaborted multipart files you have that are stucked in all your Amazon S3 buckets (that you are paying storage for but are unusable and not showing in your buckets).

-It will exclude today's (using today's date from your system) incomplete multipart to make sure to not delete currently uploading multipart files.
+It will exclude today's (using today's date from your system) incomplete multipart(s) to make sure to not delete currently uploading multipart files.

 ### Prerequisites